R2Northstar/ModdingDocs/docs/source/mapping/info-dump.rst

-Info-Dump
+Basic Mapping
 =========

-Loosely structured dump of information to be sorted in the future:
+The following is a very simple guide to the basics of the Radiant editor used to make mods in Titanfall 2.

 Tools:
 ------